 How To Make Stuffed Acorn Squash with Wild Rice Medley

-This stuffed acorn squash recipe is not too hard to put together either.
-It does take three separate cooking sections, but it comes together pretty smoothly.
+This stuffed acorn squash recipe is not too hard to put together.
+It does take three separate cooking sections, but comes together pretty smoothly.
 All in all it’s fairly easy, the rice and squash cook themselves, so the vegetables are the only real work, which isn’t much.

 - Cut squash and remove seeds.
 Start by slicing your acorn squash and scraping out the seeds.
 The seeds scrape out very easily with a sharper edged spoon or tablespoon measuring spoon.